Kiko Alonso: New Orleans Saints (first stint)

 On September 1, 2019, Alonso was traded to the New Orleans Saints in exchange for linebacker Vince Biegel.
 As a reserve linebacker, Alonso totaled 31 combined tackles on the season.
 He suffered another anterior cruciate ligament injury during the Saints' playoff game against the Minnesota Vikings.
 He was placed on the active/physically unable to perform list (PUP) at the start of training camp on August 1, 2020.
 He was moved to the reserve/PUP list at the start of the regular season on September 5, 2020.

 San Francisco 49ers

 On November 2, 2020, Alonso was traded to the San Francisco 49ers with a conditional fifth-round pick in the 2021 NFL draft in exchange for LB Kwon Alexander.
 Alonso was eligible to practice with the Saints and 49ers since October 19, 2020, but the 49ers declined to activate him from the PUP list by November 14, 2020, and he was ineligible to return during the season.
 He was released with a failed physical designation on November 23.

 New Orleans Saints (second stint)

 On August 5, 2022, Alonso signed with the Saints.

-Retirement

-On August 6, 2022, Alonso announced his retirement from professional football, after signing with the New Orleans Saints the day before.
+However, the following day, Alonso announced his retirement from professional football.